 LEAFY GREENS | Provide us with an abundance of wonderful chlorophyll, magnesium, folate and vitamin K. This group includes spinach, rocket, kale bok choy and dark lettuce leaves, along with silverbeet, chard, sorrel and collards, and don’t forget those fresh leafy herbs like parsley, mint and basil

 FRUIT | Provide us with a multitude of antioxidants which allow the cells in our body to stay healthy.
 Reach for berries, kiwi fruit, green apples, papaya

 SEA VEGETABLES | Offering the broadest range of minerals of any food.
 This group includes dulse, kelp, nori, arame, kombu, wakame, chlorella and spirulina

 so how much is a serving?

-As mentioned above, making sure we eat 8-9 servings of vegetables per day (including fruit - however limit to 1-2 servings per day) means we get the right amount of vitamins, minerals and fibre in our daily diet for overall good health.
+As mentioned above, making sure we eat at least 8-9 servings of fruit and vegetables per day means we get the right amount of vitamins, minerals and fibre in our daily diet for overall good health.
 8-9 serves sounds like a lot, right?
 But it actually is very achievable.

-8-9 servings per day sounds like a lot, but when you break it down to 2-3 servings at every meal (yes, even breakfast), it's not so bad, and 1 serving looks a little like this:
+8-9 serves per day, breaks down to approx. 3 servings at every meal (yes, even breakfast), it's not so bad, and 1 serving looks a little like this:

 so what’s the big deal with fibre?